 Planning has been underway since 2015 for a regional sports complex.
 The Crawford Partnership for Education and Economic Development has worked in conjunction with the Galion Mayor's Office to develop this project.
+The Galion Port Authority purchased the land for the project in 2019 and performing due diligence while a final design is completed.

 What is it?